chrisbloom7/parslet-v-treetop/README.md

 - [parslet 1.4.0 vs. treetop · GitHub](https://gist.github.com/kschiess/2788349)

 This repo is intended to serve as a benchmarking and DSL comparison for a simple string parser implemented with Parslet 2.0 and Treetop 1.6.

+## Setup

+Run `bin/setup` to install the dependencies.
+Use `bundle exec rake` to run the test suite.

+## Benchmarking

+Run `bin/benchmark` to run a set of benchmark tests for varying length strings against both grammar parsers.
+Output will be reported to STDOUT.